SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 > language for a number of cycles, you might be able to get a completely new blog! :-)

 <img src="{{ site.baseurl }}/images/2021-05-03-google-translate-review-russian.jpg" width="400" height="146" alt="Russian" title="Russian" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-- __Russian__: A very nice Russian colleague read several posts and confirmed: sometimes the translation is exactly right, sometimes unintelligible, and sometimes it just gives up (much like we as humans do!):
+- :ru: __Russian__: A very nice Russian colleague read several posts and confirmed: sometimes the translation is exactly right, sometimes unintelligible, and sometimes it just gives up (much like we as humans do!):
 > The quality of Google translator is very dispersal.
 The "Well, that didn't take long"